Support Staff / Collaborating Artists

 Syd Smart | Musician

-Syd is a percussionist and has performed in all 20 Express Yourselfperformances at the Citi Performing Arts Center.
+Syd is a percussionist and has performed in all 20 Express Yourself performances at the Boch Center.
 He also serves as a board member.
 Syd uses music to create community locally and abroad and was a co-founder of the Annual John Coltrane Memorial Concert Series.
 He is one of the original Express Yourself cast members.

 Neil Wilkins | Visual Arts, Collaborating Artist